 Here in New Zealand it gets really cold at night, even in the summer, so I wear my warm Dubarry boots, some woollen socks, thermal tights and top, a warm pullover and my wet weather pants and jacket.
 I add gloves, a woollen scarf and a hat, then my lifejacket & harness.
 I have a knife and my PLB in my pocket.

-Some people enjoy reading, listening to music, audio books or pod-casts.
+Some people enjoy reading – a Kindle is great as you can have the light turned down much lower than on an iPad, listening to music, audio books or pod-casts.
 Just make sure that you can still hear what is going on around you as well, i.e. any changes in the sound your motor makes, or the sound of an approaching ship for example.

 Download a sky chart app on your phone so that you can learn all the different constellations.
 If you are in the Southern Hemisphere you can use the Southern Cross to find south.